 |Herbals and botanicals||72%||Green tea, turmeric, and CBD|

-China defines health foods as any products belonging to one of the following categories:
+China defines health foods as any product belonging to one of the following categories:

 According to research by the Chinese Central Station, only 3% of Chinese consumers believe that vitamins and dietary supplements have the effect they claim, and 60% believe they have a partial effect.
 Consumers lost trust in Chinese products because they promoted fake results, lied in advertising, and failed to obey regulations (Daxue Consulting, 2015).